 There’s a little museum at the entrance/exit which is worth a look if you have time.

 It’s worth keeping the noise down as you walk around the national park as you’ll have more chance of spotting the wildlife.
 This was tricky as the day went on and the paths became more crowded.
 Another reason to get up super early, even if the temptation to snooze that alarm is real!

-Plenty of water is a must-especially as the day heats up
+- Plenty of water is a must-especially as the day heats up

-A jumper for the cold early start
+- A jumper for the cold early start